HydraOrc/w3g/README.md

 Node.js copy of w3g-julas - Warcraft III Replay Parser.
 Originally written on PHP by Juliusz Gonera (Julas) - http://w3rep.sourceforge.net/

-Feel free to message me or create a pull request if you have some ideas.
+Feel free to message me on github or create a pull request if you have some ideas.

 Introduction
 ===